Jakkalsfontein Nature Reserve

 Sarah-Leigh Watson

-After qualifying with a BA in Journalism and African History from Rhodes University, Sarah went on to qualify as a FGASA registered Game Ranger where she spent time in the South African Lowveld pursuing her passion for wildlife photography and nature conservation.
-Sarah joined TMF as a private consultant in 2011, to manage the Fundโ€™s communications and marketing needs.
-Having grown up in the shadow of Table Mountain, Sarah is deeply passionate about the conservation of the mountain and the broader Cape Floral Region.
+After qualifying with a BA in Journalism and African History from Rhodes University, Sarah became a FGASA-registered Game Ranger and spent time in the South African Lowveld pursuing her passion for wildlife photography and nature conservation.
+She began her conservation communications career with WWF South Africa, where she worked across the Marine and Freshwater Programmes before moving into broader brand and communications roles.
+In 2011, Sarah joined The Table Mountain Fund as a private consultant to manage the Fundโ€™s Communications and Marketing portfolio.
+Having grown up in the shadow of Table Mountain, she is deeply passionate about conserving this iconic landmark and the broader Cape Floristic Region.

 No Comments